 Newcraighall Station is located 15/20 minutes walk to the north west of the QMU campus.
 Musselburgh station is served by trains from Edinburgh and East Lothian, whilst Newcraighall is served by trains from Edinburgh, West Lothian and Stirlingshire.
 Trains run from Haymarket and Waverley Station to both Musselburgh and Newcraighall.
 Detailed information can be found on the First Scotrail website at http://www.scotrail.co.uk/

 From east, west, north and south of Edinburgh city centre by bus (then walking)

 Musselburgh is served by the Lothian bus services 26, 44, 30 and 15.
 The 30 and 45 are the only services to go onto campus however.
 If it is more convenient for you to catch a 44,113, or a 26, the campus is a 15 minute walk from Musselburgh high street.
 Alternatively, you could catch a 30 from Musselburgh high street (heading to Clovenstone).

-To walk, we recommend that you get off the bus at the first stop after the brunton Theatre.
+To walk, we recommend that you get off the bus at the first stop after the Brunton Theatre.
 From here you will see the River Esk to your left.
 You should walk up Esk Side West (the road that runs parallel to the right of the river) towards Stoneybank.
 This continues onto Eskview Terrace.
-You will notice a few newsagents and take aways on your right.
+You will notice a few newsagents and take away on your right.
 Immediately after these shops, take the first right onto onto Whitehill Farm Road.
 Continue on up this road and you will arrive at QMU (it's just after the train station).

 From East Lothian